 Welcome to Year 6

 Hello and welcome to year six.
-My name is Mr Spence and I have been teaching at Crow Orchard for eight years.
-Two in year four and my sixth year in year six.
+My name is Mr Spence and I have been teaching at Crow Orchard for ten years.
+Two in year four and my eighth year in year six.

 In Year Six, we have to do lots of hard work to prepare for the SATs, but the children really enjoy doing the tests and seeing how much they have achieved.
 Aside from reading, writing and maths we also manage to squeeze in other subjects.